Kevinmsouza/ArloesitechBank-API/README.md

 ## npm scripts to make life easier
 - `dev`: runs the back-end in development mode, watching file changes (with `npm run dev`).
 ESLint errors will stop the back-end from running
+- `test`: runs the automated tests in the test database indicated on `.env.test`.
+ESLint will try to fix errors
 - `build`: generates the JavaScript version for this project (with `npm run build`).
 ESLint errors will stop the bundle from being created
 - `migration:generate`: generates new migrations from typescript in a single step (with `npm run migration:generate -- -n MigrationName`)
 - `migration:run`: runs all pending migrations (with `npm run migration:run`)